Labor Age

-Labor Age was a monthly political magazine published from 1922 to 1933.
-The publisher was by the Labor Publication Society.
+Labor Age was a monthly political magazine published by the Labor Publication Society from 1922 to 1933.

 History

-Establishment

 Labor Age succeeded the Socialist Review, journal of the Intercollegiate Socialist Society.
 It advocated industrial unionism, economic planning, and workers' education (especially the activities of Brookwood Labor College).
 It reported extensively on innovative tactics for organizing nonunion workers in mass production industries, identifying tactics that would become standard procedure for union organizers in the 1930s and 1940s.

-The Socialist Review and Labor Age were the official publications of the League for Industrial Democracy from 1921–1929.
+The Socialist Review and Labor Age were the official publications of the League for Industrial Democracy from 1921 to 1929.
 In May 1929, the editors of Labor Age helped to form the Conference for Progressive Labor Action (CPLA) in order to counter what they considered growing pro-business tendencies in the American Federation of Labor.

-Demise

 In 1932, the CPLA voted to supplement the monthly Labor Age with a daily newspaper, called Labor Action, but that was never realized.
-Labor Age ceased publication after the February-March 1933 issue.
+Labor Age ceased publication after the February–March 1933 issue.

 Contributors

 Important figures associated with Labor Age were A. J. Muste, James Maurer, Harry W. Laidler, Fannia Cohn, and Louis Budenz.
-Other contributors of the December 1931 issue included: Judson King, Bruce Crawford, Benjamin Mandel, Sam Bakely, J.B.
-Matthews, Ludwig Lore, David J. Saposs, and P atrick L. Quinlan.
+Other contributors of the December 1931 issue included Judson King, Bruce Crawford, Benjamin Mandel, Sam Bakely, J. B. Matthews, Ludwig Lore, David J. Saposs, and Patrick L. Quinlan.